 Driving is known to be a major trigger for anxiety in many people.
 The thought & fear of getting into an accident or something tamer lime failing the driving test is a way to get all nervous & scared of the unknown.
 The fear of death springs into mind & that's an unknown that triggers anxiety towards lots of people.
 Driving also puts stress on the feet over time.
 Driving is certainly not for the faint of heart (or feet).

-College involves 4 yto 6 ears of hard time-consuming work & studies & some exams can lead to all-nighters, which are crazy & whether it's peer or self pressure, it has an impact on your daily life & health.
-College though helps you earn degrees & gain knowledge & that's after 4 to 6 years of hard work.
+College involves 4 to 6 years of hard time-consuming work & studies & some exams can lead to all-nighters, which are crazy & whether it's peer or self pressure, it has an impact on your daily life & health.
+Though college helps you earn degrees & gain knowledge.
+That's after 4 to 6 years of hard work.
 It's definitely not for the faint of heart.

 Horror movies may be classic, but they're made for a reason.
 There's suspense & even scary scenery & jump scares.
 At home they may seem simple, but at a movie theater, they're a whole different experience.
 Movie theaters give people the real experience of watching horror movies.
 They're known to give guests a thrill & often haunt dreams afterwards.

 Some are really disturbing to watch for me and I'm not the kind of guy who is easily disgusted or scared by gore.